Alessandria: Municipal Theatre

 The Municipal Theatre was built within the town hall building.
 One can still see the theatre's foyer, which hosts today the Office for Public Relations.

-The construction began on September 6, 1772 and, three years later, the architect Giuseppe Caselli handed to the city its new theatre.
-In the evening of October 17, 1775 the front curtain of the new theatre was opened for the first time.
+The construction began on 6 September 1772 and, three years later, the architect Giuseppe Caselli handed to the city its new theatre.
+On the evening of 17 October 1775 the front curtain of the new theatre was opened for the first time.
 From the stage one could notice the perfect hemicycle of the hall arranged in a horseshoe shape, with four tiers of boxes and, above them, a small paradise.
 The theatre had around 1500 seats.
 The piece that was selected for the inauguration was Antigona set to a libretto of Gaetano Roccaforte and music of Ferdinando Bertoni.

 One of the most famous 19th century conductors that played on the stage of the Municipal Theatre was Antonino Palminteri.

 The theatre's life ended in 1944 when, during the aerial bombing of May 1st, the theatre and the part of the building to which it belonged were seriously damaged by a fire.